mcelrath/braidcoin/braidpool_spec.md

    the first three of the beads in this cohort.

 2. It is impossible in practice to reliably identify "honest" and "attacking" nodes.
 There is only latency, which we can measure and take account of.
+Even in the absence of attackers, cohorts exceeding the k-width happen naturally and cannot be prevented.

 ## Simple Sum of Descendant Work